How not to do dependency injection - using XML over fluent configuration

 This is part three of a three part series on dependency injection mistakes.
 All the articles in the series are listed below:

-- The Static or Singleton Container.
+- The Static or Singleton Container

-- Configuring the IoC Container in Unit Test Projects.
+- Configuring the IoC Container in Unit Test Projects

-- Using XML over Fluent Configuration.
+- Using XML over Fluent Configuration

 This argument is not as clear cut as the previous discussions on static containers and single component resolutions because there is no doubt that there are positives and negatives for each method of container configuration.
 On balance though, for most situations, fluent configuration is infinitely more desirable than XML.
-In cases where you have one fixed implmentation of each interface in your solution (which is very common), XML configuration has many drawbacks whilst offering no discernable benefits.
+In cases where you have one fixed implementation of each interface in your solution (which is very common), XML configuration has many drawbacks whilst offering no discernible benefits.
 Let's look at the two options:

 IoC Container Configuration Options